dibyendumajumdar/dmr_c/README.md

 ## Build instructions

 The build is pretty standard CMake build.
-There are no external dependencies except LLVM.
-To build without LLVM backend just try:
+There are no external dependencies except LLVM or NanoJIT.
+To build without a backend just try:

 ```
 mkdir build